pieterjandesmedt/vite-et-reves/content/captains-log/2019-08-31-we-have-a-boat.md

 publishdate: 2019-08-31T11:40:11+02:00
 image: "IMG_6376.jpg"
 author: "Pieter Jan"
+summary: "We bought a boat and did a shake-down cruise in August.
+It was glorious!"
 ---

 We bought a boat and did a shake-down cruise in August.
 It was glorious!